restarian/brace_document/docs/contributer_code_of_conduct.md

-## The contributor code of conduct
+## The contributors code of conduct

 ---
 ### Brace document pages